You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 Business and Professional Licenses

-Your Articles of Organization has been accepted, but that doesn’t necessarily mean your LLC is ready to do business.
+Your Articles of Organization have been accepted, but that doesn’t necessarily mean your LLC is ready to do business.
 Some LLCs must obtain licensure from certain state agencies first.
 For example, grocery stores must apply for a Retail Food Store license and real estate firms must be licensed by the Tennessee Real Estate Commission.
 Plus, individual cities and/or counties have their own licensure requirements.

 Your LLC might not need any licenses, or it might need a few.
 Search for licenses on the Department of Commerce and Insurance website and contact your local government to see which (if any) your business requires.